 For the first time in my life, living in the house I own, I am the subject of my own life and I am able to give focus and make each of my patients that come here the subject in my office.
 I started out my physical life as a child being extremely objectified by my parents, then school, then college, then my parents literally threw me to a Chicago curb when I was eighteen like so much garbage, then men, on and on for half of my life.
 Women are not seen or known or even wanting to be known by anyone as people!
 But are men either?
 They have that subject role to carry around all the time like a rock in a backpack.
 Not even our other women friends who are too busy being objectified by their families that define them, want to spend time with me.

 Well, in my house, “The patient receives therapy from me.”
 Subject/verb/object.
 I guess I’m a pronoun in my office.
-That’s just fine because I’m the subject of my life the rest of the time because I have important work to do and I’m doing it.
-I’m on this planet to act, not be acted upon and that’s not selfish.
-It’s what we all need to do; act on behalf of ourselves in our own lives so we can unconditionally give to one another.
+That’s just fine because I’m the subject of my life for the rest of the time because I have important work to do and I’m doing it.